chrismailer/chrismailer.github.io/_projects/boom.md

 <div class="caption">
     CAD rendering of the boom.
 </div>
-In the UCT Robotics Lab we have a number of legged robots which run around the lab.
+In the UCT Robotics Lab we have a number of legged robots which run around in the experimental area.
 To help them balance and provide state information for control I built a custom 2.5m carbon fibre planar support boom.
 The design and software for the boom is documented in a section of my [thesis](https://chrismailer.github.io/assets/pdf/mailer-masters-thesis.pdf).

 The boom uses two tensioned steel cables in a parallelogram arrangement to always keep the end vertical.
 A Kalman filter fuses state data from the IMU on the end and the high-resolution encoders at the base to estimate the robot position, velocity, and acceleration.